-- 4. the Amended and Restated Bylaws of the Company, as amended, restated or supplemented, if applicable (the "Bylaws"), in the form certified to us by the Senior Vice President, General Counsel and Secretary of the Company as being complete, accurate and in effect as of the date hereof; - 5. the Agreement of Limited Partnership of FR Leesburg Plaza, LP, a Delaware limited partnership, dated as of September 15, 1998, entered into by FR Leesburg Plaza, LLC, a Delaware limited liability company and wholly owned subsidiary of the Company, and the persons set forth on Exhibit A thereto: - 6. the Registration Rights Agreement, dated as of September 15, 1998, by the Company and The Wallace Family L.P.; - 7. resolutions of the Board of Trustees of the Company (the "Resolutions"); - 8. a certificate of the Secretary of the Company dated as of the date hereof; and - 9. such other documents, corporate records, certificates of public officials and other instruments as we have deemed necessary for the purposes of rendering this opinion.
+- 6. resolutions of the Board of Trustees of the Company (the "Resolutions"), as certified to us by the Executive Vice President, General Counsel and Secretary of the Company as being complete, accurate and in effect as of the date hereof; - 7. a certificate of the Secretary of the Company dated as of the date hereof; and - 8. such other documents, corporate records, certificates of public officials and other instruments as we have deemed necessary for the purposes of rendering this opinion.